KonKyaw/wardrobe-inventory/README.md

 # WardrobeInventory

 TLDR: I have created an angular website as part of my learning process!
-Play around with it and tell me what you think!<br> **Demo**: [Demo Wardrobe Inventory](https://fir-wardrobe-inventory.firebaseapp.com/)
+Feel free to play around with the demo site and tell me what you think!<br>
+**Demo**: [Demo Wardrobe Inventory](https://fir-wardrobe-inventory.firebaseapp.com/)

 ##### Table of Contents